You are here

 Students will be placed on Columbia University’s payroll and will be paid by check or direct deposit in monthly installments over the summer.
 The payment dates are typically July 1st, August 1st, and September 1st.
 Students must be approved and have submitted accurate and complete financial paperwork no later than June 1st to be eligible to receive payment July 1st.
 The obligations outlined above will be reviewed by the Program before the final installment is paid.
 January term students with mini-internships will be paid in one installment, upon submission of the internship report.
 The University will withhold taxes on payments for non-U.S. citizens and students graduating in the spring before their internship.

-If you have questions about the Social Enterprise Summer Fellowship Program, please contact the Social Enterprise Program: email@example.com.
+If you have questions about the Social Enterprise Summer Fellowship Program, please contact the Tamer Center for Social Enterprise: email@example.com.